- 2016 Reconstructing Adult Masculinities: Part-time Work in Contemporary Japan. London and New York: Routledge.

 - 2013.
 ‘Expectations of Failure: Maturity and Masculinity for Freeters in Contemporary Japan’ Social Science Japan Journal.
 Vol. 16, Issue 1, pp. 29-43

-- In press (2018).
+- 2018.
 ‘Irregular Employment, Power and Intimacy in Japan’, in Alexy, A and E.E.
 Cook (eds.)
 Intimate Japan: Ethnographies of Closeness and Conflict.
 University of Hawai’i Press

 - 2012.
 ‘Still a Child?
 Liminality and the Construction of Youthful Masculinities in Japan’ in Brison, K. and S. Dewey (eds.).
 Super Girls, Gangstas, Freeters, and Xenomaniacs: Gender and Modernity in Youth Cultures.
 Syracuse University Press, Pp. 58-81.